 Ethiopia is home to the African Union and plays an influential role in mediating African conflicts.
-Ethiopia was a founding member of the Common Market for Eastern and Southern Africa (COMESA); and is a member of the Intergovernmental Development Authority (IGAD), which has developed a strong focus on early warning systems for conflict and disaster in the region.
+Ethiopia was a founding member of the Common Market for Eastern and Southern Africa (COMESA); and is a member of the Intergovernmental Development Authority (IGAD) which has developed a strong focus on early warning systems for conflict and disaster in the region.

 Trade between Australia and Ethiopia is small but Ethiopia is endowed with mineral resources and is keen on bilateral investment and sharing expertise.

-The Ethiopian State Minister for Mines visited Perth for East Africa Oil and Gas Conference Africa DownUnder and, Australia, in August/September 2014.
+2015 marked the 50th anniversary of the establishment of bilateral relations between Australia and Ethiopia.
 Australia moved into a new chancery in Addis Ababa in July 2014, having opened a mission in 2010.
 Ethiopia has been represented by an ambassador in Canberra since December 2013.

 Economic and trade information

-- Before you travel:
+- Before you travel, visit smartraveller.gov.au